NickC-M/BattlePath/README.md

 Game is pretty self explanatory, I did not make any of the art!

-I mainly wanted to put this project here to experiment with github features.
-I will update a few things then never touch this again.
+Using this project as a way to experiment with random windows form and c# stuff.
+Maybe game will look more polished one day.